 Everest trekking in Nepal

-The Sherpa were nomadic people who first settled in the Solukhumbu District (Khumbu), Nepal then gradually moved westward along salt trade routes.
+The Sherpa were nomadic people who first settled in the Solukhumbu District (Khumbu) then gradually moved westward along salt trade routes.
 According to Sherpa oral history, four groups migrated out of Solukhumbu at different times, giving rise to the four main Sherpa clans: Minyagpa, Thimmi, Sertawa and Chawa.
 These four groups have since split into the more than 20 different clans that exist today.
 About 1840 Sherpa ancestors migrated from Kham.
 Mahayana Buddhism religious conflict may have contributed to the migration in the 15th and 16th centuries.
-Every village have own monastery as even those Junbesi and Tengboche Monastery is very famous.
+Every village has its own monastery as even those Junbesi and Tengboche Monastery is very famous.
 Tengboche is well-known because of its spectacular and unique location.
 It lies on the main route to the Base Camp of Mount Everest and offers the first clear views of the highest mountain in the world.
-Climbers do worship on this monastery before start climb.
+Climbers do worship in this monastery before the start of climb.

 To do Everest region trekking, either you can walk from Jiri 10/12 days or drive to Salleri (Phaplu) the district head office and walk 7/8 days or fly to Lukla and walk 6/7 days.
-Many trekkers or climbers use fly to Lukla and take two days to reach Namche Bazaar.
-There are many trekking routes into Everest region like Everest base camp, Chola Pass trekking, Chhukum valley trekking, Gokyo trekking, three high passes trekking.
-Very fascinating pass such as three passes trekking, Amphulatse pass trekking, Rolwaling valley trekking, Renjola pass trekking, Sherpini col trekking are also inside Everest region.
+Many trekkers or climbers fly to Lukla and take two days to reach Namche Bazaar.
+There are many trekking routes into the Everest region like Everest base camp, Chola Pass trekking, Chhukum valley trekking, Gokyo trekking, three high passes trekking, Gokyo Renjola pass trekking, Amphulatse pass trekking, Rolwaling trekking, Sherpini col trekking etc.